BBC B Micro

 With a floppy disc, of all advanced things

-When at University I had a holiday job doing data input on an ICL 2904.
-This improved my typing no end and I concluded I needed my own computer.
-University computing classes using FORTRAN punched cards were easy, so maybe I could be a programmer when I graduited?
+When at University I had a holiday job inputting project management data to an ICL 2904.
+This improved my typing no end, although I bever quite acheived my sister's 180wpm.....
+University computing classes using FORTRAN punched cards were easy, so maybe I could be a programmer when I graduated?

-It came with a floppy drive, interfaced with my Sony TV via an RF modulator and Wordwise could be invoked from a shortcut on the keyboard.
-Suddenly I could create and edit documents, save them quickly to the floppy disc and then, wonder of wonders, I was given an parallel-port interface Epson dot-matrix printer.
-And it had a game: Elite.
+This came with a 5ΒΌ" floppy drive, interfaced with my Sony TV via an RF modulator and Wordwise could be invoked from a shortcut on the keyboard.
+Suddenly I could create and edit documents and save them quickly to the floppy disc.
+With my new Epson dot-matrix printer I had the ful word-processing ability.

 I used this computer for years, generating documents and databases, learning how to make peripherals work, and understanding computers.